andreamussap/everypillreminder/docs/index.md

 # EveryPill Reminder App

 - Have you ever missed the time to take your medication?
-- Do you struggle to keep track of the correct dosage and time of meds for you or your beloved ones, and you find it an almost impossible task?
+- Do you struggle to keep track of the correct dosage and time of meds for you or your beloved ones?

 If you feel like that, you're not alone.
 Due to our modern and active lifestyle, more than ever we need to take pills, vitamins, and tonics among others, to improve our health.
 It's almost an impossible task to manually control all of this, let alone if you need to control it for you and your beloved ones!